fuse-open/fuse-samples/Samples/NativeFacebookLogin/README.md

 Use e.g. `uno build --target=Android -DGRADLE --run`.

-To build for iOS, you currently have to download the Facebook SDK for iOS manually.
-It needs to be extracted in `FacebookSDKs-iOS` in the `FacebookLogin` folder.
+To build for iOS, use .e.g `uno build --target=iOS --run`.
+The Facebook SDK for iOS will be downloaded automatically.